UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/07/index.md

 :::info
 The `SDA` and `SCL` wires are never actually driven (set to `LOW`/`HIGH`) by the controller/peripherals.
 The line is controlled by either pulling the line low or releasing the line high.

-When the line is *pulled down*, this means that it is tied to `GND` through a pull-down resistor.
+When the line is *pulled down*, this means that it is tied directly to `GND`.
 This electronically translates to `LOW`.

 When the line is *released*, or *pulled up*, this means that it ties back to `3V3` (which we can consider as being the "default" state of the wire) through a pull-up resistor.
 This electronically translates to `HIGH`.

-The pull-down resistor has a smaller resistance than the pull-up one, so every time a peripheral wants to write a 0 to the line, it changes the circuit of the bus so that it ties directly to ground.

 This is called *open-drain connection*.
 You can read more about how it works [here](https://www.ti.com/lit/an/sbaa565/sbaa565.pdf?ts=1712891793335#:~:text=I2C%20is%20a%20two%2Dwire,and%20receive%20commands%20and%20data.), at section 2.2.
 :::